 With the exception of Beacon Health and Concern EAP, I am not participating with any insurance company's network.
 Therefore, payments are collected directly at time of service.
 Fees are periodically adjusted but generally are consistent with the standard therapy rates in the Bay Area.
 If you have a PPO insurance plan with a different insurance company, you may have benefits that might cover my services as an out-of-network provider.
-If so, I am happy to assist with the preparation and submission of an insurance claim for you.
 Currently, I have a limited number of available appointments with reduced fees based on a sliding-scale.
 Please contact me to discuss my current fees and appointment schedule.

 Psychotherapy may also be covered if you have a Health Spending Account (HSA), a Flex Spending Account (FSA) or a Medical Savings Account (MSA).
 I recommend that you check with your insurance provider to see what your coverage will pay for an out of network therapist before starting therapy.

 A minimum of 24 hours notice to cancel an appointment is required.
 Without that notice, my policy is to bill you (not your health plan), and you will be fully responsible for the cost of the entire missed appointment regardless of possible insurance coverage.
 Emergency cancellations are considered on a case by case basis.

 Things you should know about the use of insurance.

 Because each health plan has a different set of protocols to follow, it is important that you let me know if you would like to use your insurance plan to pay for therapy fees when you first contact me to schedule an appointment.
 This will allow us to discuss important issues dealing with verification of coverage.
 It is important that you be aware that having insurance is not a guarantee that your sessions will be paid for by your plan.
 However, regardless of your coverage, all charges and fees are always billed to you and not your health plan; you are ultimately responsible for any billed services.